tajkhan/OS_Fall22/project/projects_info.md

 ## Important
 This is a live document.
 It will be updated from time to time.
-I will send a mail everytime there is an update so keep wathcing it.
+I will send a mail everytime there is an major update so keep wathcing it.